sagemath/trac_to_gh/Issue 3840.md

 # Issue 3840: [with patch, needs review] conversion of 0 from MV polynomial rings broken

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3840

 Original creator: gfurnish